-One of the four sacred months on the Islamic calendar, the days of Rajab offer an abundance of blessings and perfect time for reflection.
+One of the four sacred months on the Islamic calendar, the days of Rajab offer an abundance of blessings and the perfect time for reflection.

-“The letters Raa-jeem-baa form a root which indicates supporting and strengthening something with another thing.
+“The letters Raa-jeem-baa form a root, which indicates supporting and strengthening something with another thing.
 It was called Rajab because they used to respect it.”-Ibn Faaris

-The month of Rajab is different from the other sacred months (Dhul-Qi`dah, Dhul-Hijjah and Muharram) because it stands alone on the Islamic calendar; Rajab is five months after the others.
+The month of Rajab is different from the other sacred months (Dhul-Qi`dah, Dhul-Hijjah, and Muharram) because it stands alone on the Islamic calendar; Rajab is five months after the others.

-Imagine Ramadan without Rajab—it’s like being suddenly slammed into the very busy month, whereas if we observe the beauty of Rajab we may glide more smoothly into Ramadan.
+Imagine Ramadan without Rajab—it’s like being suddenly slammed into the very busy month, whereas if we observe the beauty of Rajab, we may glide more smoothly into Ramadan.

-In the month of Rajab you sow the seeds, in Sha`ban you irrigate them and in Ramadan you reap the harvest.” -Imam Abu Bakr al-Warraq
+In the month of Rajab you sow the seeds, in Sha`ban you irrigate them, and in Ramadan you reap the harvest.” -Imam Abu Bakr al-Warraq

-4. Fighting is off limits!
+4. Fighting is off limits

 While we know this in terms of warfare—it is prohibited for Muslims to initiate any fighting with others during Rajab to make umrah possible—but how can we translate that to our individual selves?

-What if we use the month of Rajab to swallow our anger and pride, to not engage in arguing with others and instead strive for peaceful solutions to even the smallest of problems?
+What if we use the month of Rajab to swallow our anger and pride, not engage in arguing with others, and instead strive for peaceful solutions to even the smallest of problems?

-3. Breaching the sacred limits is magnified.
+3. Breaching sacred limits is magnified

 Don’t fret!
 Again, this is a good time to reel yourself in so that next month you can focus less on reducing your sins and more on raking in blessings.